therebelrobot/countryjs/README.md

 ### `.all()`

-Return all country data.
+Return array of data for all countries.
 This will be super big.
 Not recommended.

 ```JavaScript
 var country = require('countryjs');